Our objectives

 Participating firms need to meet PRA Threshold Conditions and have sufficient eligible collateral.
 If they meet these requirements, there is a presumption that we will lend via the DWF.

 This facility is available on demand.
-It is intended for firms which anticipate, or experience, a previously unexpected liquidity need.
-The DWF may be drawn upon to meet such a need as and when required.
+It is intended for firms that anticipate or experience a previously unexpected liquidity need.
+The DWF may be drawn on to meet such a need when required.

-Firms should exercise their own judgement in applying for, and using, the DWF as part of effective liquidity management.
-While use of the DWF – and other sources of liquidity – should be considered alongside a firm’s own liquidity buffers, there is from the Bank’s perspective no presumptive order of usage in terms of drawing down on liquidity buffers before the use of the DWF (or vice versa).
+Firms should exercise their own judgement in applying for and using the DWF as part of effective liquidity management.
+Use of the DWF – and other sources of liquidity – should be considered alongside a firm’s own liquidity buffers, but we do not assume a particular order of usage in terms of drawing down on liquidity buffers before the use of the DWF (or vice versa).

 1.Drawing